 There was adequate supervision of residents with staffing levels on the day of inspection suitable to the assessed needs of the residents.
 Staff were supported to perform their respective roles with ongoing mandatory and additional training.
 Staff whom the inspector spoke with were aware of practices that may be restrictive, for example, low beds, lap belts and bedrails.
 Staff were very knowledgeable of the individual and person-centred needs of each resident.
-Staff informed the inspector that restrictive practice was discussed at the daily safety pause.

-Residents were complimentary of the home cooked food and the dining experience in the centre.
+Residents were very complimentary of the home cooked food and the dining experience in the centre.
 Residents stated that the quality of the food was very good.
-Residents told the inspector that they could have breakfast in their bedrooms up to 10:30 if they wished.
-The inspector observed the dining experience at dinner time in the ground floor dining area.
+Residents told the inspector that they could have breakfast in their bedrooms if they wished.
+The inspector observed the dining experience at dinner time.
 The dinner time meal was appetising, well presented and the residents were not rushed.
 Staff were observed to be respectful when offering clothes protectors and discreetly assisted the residents during the meal times.
-Residents were observed chatting and laughting with staff and fellow residents throughout the meal time experience.
+Residents were observed chatting and laughing with staff and fellow residents throughout the meal time experience.

 Arrangements were in place for residents to feedback and contribute to the organisation of the service.
-Residents told the inspector that the person in charge and nurse managers were always available to them and were responsive to their needs and requests.
+Residents told the inspector that the person in charge and staff were always available to them and were responsive to their needs and requests.
 In addition to this informal feedback, there were regular residents' meetings.
 Residents whom the inspector spoke with said that their family and friends could attend the centre any time.
 Residents were supported to access the SAGE advocacy and the national advocacy agency if required or requested.

 Activities provided were varied, interesting and informed by residents' interests, preferences and capabilities.
-The inspector observed a group activity and a visit from an ice cream van taking place in the afternoon on the day of inspection.
-Residents enjoyed daily group exercises, bingo, and enjoyed music sessions.
-A number of residents told the inspector that they enjoyed a recent barbecue and motorbike rally which came into the grounds of the centre.
-Residents were happy with the choice and frequency of activities and told the inspector that staff go out of their way to facilitate their requests and needs.
-The residents had access to internet services.
+The inspector observed a group activity in the morning and a rosary recital taking place in the afternoon on the day of inspection.
+Residents told the inspector that they enjoyed daily group activities such as exercises, and bingo.
+A number of residents told the inspector that they enjoyed a recent visit to a local pet farm.
+Residents were happy with the choice and frequency of activities.
+The inspector observed a number of residents leaving the centre with a staff member to go for a walk along a quiet lane way adjacent to the centre.
 Visitors were observed coming in and out of the centre throughout the day and told the inspector that they were always welcome and were assured of the care provided.